-Training for mentors will take place on 25th October 2023.
+Training for mentors will take place on 15th October 2025.
+This will be facilitated online via Zoom.

 When choosing a mentor, you will need to make time to meet the person to introduce yourself and see if there is a match between what you are looking for, and what they can offer you.
 This is often referred to as a 'chemistry check'.
 It is important that you share with your chosen mentor what their responsibilities are in the mentoring relationship: